BayRanger/sensor_fusion/08-graph-optimization/REPORT.md

-## Task 1&2:
+## Task 1:

 The codeblocks are filled in.
 The green line shows the optimized tragectory.

+First, the wrong map from the previous version was shown for comparison.

-benchmark of optimized tragectory with imu.
+Benchmark of the optimized tragectory with imu.

 max	6.798616
 mean	1.220208